-2.4 Key ESHIA conclusions
+2.4 Key ESHIA Conclusions

-In 2015 the Company finalised Integrated Environmental, Social and Health Impact Assessment (ESHIA) for the OPFC project.
-The ESHIA was developed in conformity with the international standards as well as the Russian Legislation in the area of protection of the environment, health, safety and social performance, and in consultations with stakeholders (see Section 4).
+In 2015, the Company finalised Environmental, Social and Health Impact Assessment (ESHIA) for the OPFC Project.
+The ESHIA was carried out in accordance with applicable international standards and Russian legislation in the field of environmental protection, public health, safety, and social performance.
+Further, Sakhalin Energy held consultations with stakeholders (see Section 5).

-The following components/resources of the natural environment, recipients of the social sphere and human health:
+The following components/resources of the natural environment, recipients of the social sphere and human health were considered during assessment:

 - ambient air, physical factors;

 - surface waters;

 - geological environment and ground waters;

 - soils and soil cover;

 - plant and animal communities, terrain;

-- the living and working conditions of the OPF/construction contractor staff;
+- the living and working conditions of the OPF/construction contractor staff; and

-- the social environment in the Nogliki Municipal District.
+- the social environment in the Nogliki Urban District.

-Key conclusions on the the impacts to be expected from the Project are as follows:
+Key conclusions on the impacts to be expected from the Project are as follows: